kranz912/IT_Utilities/README.md

 ```

 #### Zipping a directory
-A tool for zipping files
+A tool for zipping a directory
 ```bash
 usage: Zipdir.py [-h] <source> <destination>